Exploratory data analysis II

 Flip the question

-Is a Congressional District more likely to have high prevalence of gerrymandering if a Democrat was able to flip the seat in the 2018 election?
+Is a Congressional District more likely to have high prevalence of gerrymandering if a Democrat flipped the seat in the 2018 election?

 vs.

-Is a Congressional District more likely to be flipped to a Democratic seat if it has high prevalence of gerrymandering or low prevalence of gerrymandering?
+Is a Congressional District more likely to be flipped to a Democratic seat if it has high or low prevalence of gerrymandering?

-The following code should produce a visualization that answers the question “Is a Congressional District more likely to be flipped to a Democratic seat if it has high prevalence of gerrymandering or low prevalence of gerrymandering?”
+The following code should produce a visualization that answers the question “Is a Congressional District more likely to be flipped to a Democratic seat if it has high or low prevalence of gerrymandering?”
 However, it produces a warning and an unexpected plot.
 What’s going on?

 geom_bar(position = "fill")